spyder-ide/spyder-docs/doc/basic-first-aid.rst

 ==================

 If you get the error while running a specific line, block, or script/program, it may not be an issue with Spyder, but rather something lower down in the "stack" it depends on.
-Try running it in the following, in order, if and until it starts working as you expect, and report the bug, if there is one, to the last one it *doesn't* work in.
+Try running it in the following in order if and until it starts working as you expect.
+If you manage to isolate the bug, report it to the last one it *doesn't* work in.

 #. **Spyder**, of course!
 Make sure you can reproduce the error, if possible.